5G misinformation

-Misinformation related to 5G telecommunications technology is widespread in many countries of the world.
-The spreading of false information and conspiracy theories has also been propagated by the general public and celebrities.
-In social media, misinformation related to 5G has been presented as facts, and circulated extensively.
+Misinformation related to 5G telecommunications technology was widespread in many countries of the world.
+False information and conspiracy theories were propagated by the general public and celebrities.
+In social media, misinformation related to 5G was presented as facts, and circulated extensively.
 There are no scientifically proven adverse health impacts from the exposure to 5G radio frequency radiation with levels below those suggested by the guidelines of regulating bodies, including the International Commission on Non-Ionizing Radiation Protection (ICNIRP).
-Furthermore, studies have shown that there is no noticeable increase in the everyday radiofrequency electromagnetic exposure since 2012, despite the increased use of communication devices.
+Furthermore, studies have shown that there is no noticeable increase in the everyday radio-frequency electromagnetic exposure since 2012, despite the increased use of communication devices.

 Extent

 In 2021, a survey conducted in the US polled 1500 adults, asking whether they believed that the US government was using the COVID-19 vaccine to place microchips in the American population.
 5% of the survey takers said that this was definitely true and 15% said that it was probably true.
 Many believed that the 'microchips' would have been controlled via 5G.
 In a survey conducted among the residents of Nordic countries, 61% replied that they did not know enough about 5G, or how it affects their lives.
 In 2018, 67% of the Nordic consumers expressed that they would eventually switch to 5G when it became available.
 In 2020, this figure dropped to 61%, which could be due to misinformation related to 5G.
 It may also be due to the perceived lack of benefits of 5G over the existing 4G in terms of consumer applications.

 One third of British people said in a 2020 survey that they cannot rule out a link between COVID-19 and 5G.
 Eight percent of the survey takers believed that there is a link between the two, while 19% remained unsure.

 A 2020 study that monitored data from Google Trends showed that searches related to coronavirus and 5G started at different times, but peaked in the same week of April 5 in six countries.

 Misinformation about the origin of the COVID-19 pandemic, such as its origin is from 5G technology, has been reported to cause higher anxiety in a study conducted in Jordan.

 A 2020 study analysing Twitter data related to tweets about 5G and COVID-19 showed that 34% of the tweeters believed in the role of 5G in the COVID-19 outbreak, while 32% denounced or mocked it.